jeremychone/rust-devai/_init/base/doc/lua.md

 -- Returns blocks of strings for all consecutive lines that match a pattern (starts_with only for now) -- Options: {starts_with: string, extrude?: "content", first?: number}
---     - where `extrude = "content"` will return the remaining content --     - and `first = 2` will return the first 2 blocks, and then the remaining content regardless of matches. local line_blocks, remain = utils.text.extract_line_blocks(content: string, options: Options): table, string | nil
+--     - where `extrude = "content"` will return the remaining content, otehrwise, remain will be nil --     - and `first = 2` will return the first 2 blocks, and then the remaining content regardless of matches. local line_blocks, remain = utils.text.extract_line_blocks(content: string, options: Options): table, string | nil
 ```